-Summary of Projected FY 2021-22 Funding Allocation
+Summary of Projected FY 2022-23 Funding Allocation

 Figure 1, shows planning resources anticipated by the RVMPO in the coming fiscal year, and their proportion of total revenue.
 Figure 2, below, summarizes how anticipated resources will be allocated among the major UPWP work tasks.
-RVMPO planning activities are anticipated to be funded with a total of \$709,512 in federal, state, local funds and in-kind matching funds.
+RVMPO planning activities are anticipated to be funded with a total of \$1,037,435 in federal, state, and local funds.

-Program management and long-range planning projects will take the largest share of funds.
-A summary budget breakdown by all work tasks and sub-tasks is on page 29, following the detailed task descriptions in Part I.
+Program management and short-range planning projects will take the largest share of funds.
+A summary budget breakdown by all work tasks and sub-tasks is on page 28, following the detailed task descriptions in Part I.